Kimitsuna-Goblin/GGD/README.md

 More than 8 quantiles cannot be traced with this package.
 If you have more than 8 quantiles, make a frequency distribution and try ggd.nls.freq instead.

+## Postscript

+The GGD model was invented by the author of this package, but I think that someone had come up with the GGD already and there may be some prior researches.
+If you have any research information about this model, please let me know.